-U of S shuts down Emma Lake Kinderdine campus
+U of S shuts down Emma Lake Kenderdine campus

 By James Bowler

-Students enrolled at the Emma Lake Kinderdine campus of the University of Saskatchewan will be uprooted.
+Students enrolled at the Emma Lake Kenderdine campus of the University of Saskatchewan will be uprooted.

 The university recently announced a temporary suspension of the campus after financial concerns became apparent in the need for repairs to the campus' facilities to bring them up to standard.